Sheffield region in line for £37.8 million for Northern Powerhouse project

-A Sheffield business leader has welcomed a £37.8 million boost for the Sheffield region from Prime Minister Theresa May.
+Sheffield business leaders have welcomed a £37.8 million boost for the Sheffield region from Prime Minister Theresa May.

 Mrs May is due to announce the funding for the Northern Powerhouse project today as part of her industrial strategy.
 A total of £556 million will be spent across the north.